leonchen13/leonchen.github.io/about/index.md

 ---

 # Me
 My name is Leon Chen.
-I am currently a graduate student at Georgia Insitute of Technology majoying in Aerospace Engineering.
+I am currently a graduate student at Georgia Insitute of Technology major in Aerospace Engineering.

 Education